here you’ll find different texts from over the years 2002 - 2025

 religie en hoop

-beeld voor ogen.
-Ik wil elke lijn die ik traag zet als afzonderlijk beeld zien.
+geen beeld voor ogen.
+Ik wil elke lijn die ik traag zet als afzonderlijk beeld

-Ik wil elke snelle beweging met het portlood of penseel voelen als zette ik blind
+zien.
+Ik wil elke snelle beweging met het portlood of penseel voelen als zette

-een tag.
+ik blind een tag.
 Deze afwisseling maakt van het tekenproces een avontuur.
-Ik ga hier
+Ik

 Het begint met zin in de tekenbeweging.